GospelSounders/adventhymnals/content/03.church-hymnal/06.401-500/07.461-470/06.Again-the-Day-Returns/docs.md

 ---
+title: |
-title: 466.
-Again the Day Returns
+    466. Again the Day Returns - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 466.
+Again the Day Returns.
+Again the day returns of holy rest,  Which, when He made the world, Jehovah blest;  When, like His own, He bade our labors cease,  And all be piety, and all be peace.
+    keywords:  |
-    keywords: Church Hymnal, Again the Day Returns, Again the day returns of holy rest,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Again the Day Returns, Again the day returns of holy rest.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 466. AGAIN THE DAY RETURNS
+####  Church Hymnal 1941,

 ```txt
 1.